History of Charcoal

 Today’s typical briquettes use some charcoal but also have additives and binders to hold it together along with fillers like coal.
 Most briquettes sold today contain up to 70% coal!
 Coal is a fossil fuel out of the ground.
 Good for heating and blacksmithing but not the pleasing aroma of hardwood charcoal.
 The byproducts of coal burning will produce sulfuric acid in damp environments.
 No wonder your grill grates are rusting!

-Saffire’s 100% natural hardwood lump charcoal is not compromised with any additives like coal etc. It also contains more dense hardwoods than others.
+Saffire’s 100% natural hardwood lump charcoal is not compromised of any additives like coal etc. It also contains more dense hardwoods than others.
 With Mesquite, Oak and Hickory it is not only great for flavor but will burn longer than a similar volume of most other brands.
 That’s especially good when roasting or slow smoking for many hours.

 Because the natural chunks (lumps) of wood are not pressed into dense briquettes they light much easier with just a small fire-starter or electric fire-starter.
 Start time is only 10 minutes for low temperature smoking and 15 to 20 minutes for High temperature grilling.